Polda18/JokerBot/README.md

 1. **Admin and maintenance tools:** Tools that allow you to make massive changes to your server, such as theme switching (for things like Pride month, etc. - changes your server icon, banner, etc.), or maintenance mode for example (where the bot restricts the server into a single channel where people can talk while the server is locked down).
+This framework would also be useful for management of rules, which would be saved in a JSON format and kept track of.
 1. **General public utilities:** Utilities like weather API, Google (using LMGTFY API), shards info, stats tracker for the server, bot's stats, etc.
 1. **Entertainment:** Since this bot isn't intended to play music or engage in other voice